-Scott Huff is executive vice president of the consumables and health & wellness divisions.
+Scott Huff is executive vice president of the consumables and health and wellness divisions at Walmart Stores, Inc. (Walmart).
 In this role, he drives merchandising strategies in areas such as beauty and personal care, pets, household paper and chemicals, baby, OTC, pharmacy and optical.

 Previously, Scott served as executive vice president of merchandising operations for Walmart U.S. and was responsible for merchandising execution, replenishment, store layout, supplier diversity, planning, pricing, modular development and joint business planning.

 From 2009 to 2014, Scott served as senior vice president of consumables merchandising for Walmart U.S., leading merchandising efforts for categories such as baby, pets, household paper, household chemicals, personal care and beauty.
 Prior to that, Scott was senior vice president of customer experience, where he was responsible for store layout, in-store presentation, new business development, new formats, indirect sourcing and store planning.